colonyos/pycolonies/README.md

 ```

 # Workflows
 Colonies supports creation of computational DAGs (Directed Acyclic Graphs).
-This makes it possible to create dependencies between several function, i.e. control which order functions are called and pass values between function calls.
-Since executors may reside *anywhere* on the Internet, we can create workflows that are executed across platforms and infrastructures, *creating compute continuums*.
+This makes it possible to create dependencies between several functions, i.e. control the order which functions are called and pass values between function calls.
+Since executors may reside *anywhere* on the Internet, we can create workflows that are executed across platforms and infrastructures, **creating compute continuums**.

-The examples below calculates *sum_nums(gen_nums())*.
+The example below calculates *sum_nums(gen_nums())*.
 The *gen_nums()* function simply return a tuple containing 1 and 2.
 The *sum_nums()* function takes two arguments and calculates the sum of them.

 ```python
 def gen_nums(ctx={}):